Skip to content

 - npm ci

-Note that if you also have a package-lock.json, use npm ci to install dependencies instead of npm install.
-This is because npm install may install dependencies that are more up-to-date than what is specified in package-lock.json, whereas npm ci will install exactly what is specified in the package-lock.json.
+You could use npm install, but if you have a package-lock.json, use npm ci instead because npm install may install dependencies that are more up-to-date than what is specified in package-lock.json, whereas npm ci will install exactly what is specified in package-lock.json.

 Prettier

-If there are files that you do not want to fix, or cannot fix, for Prettier formatting, these can be ignored by adding the file paths to a .prettierignore file.
-An example where this is needed is the Config and Views files exported from UI, as these do not follow the Prettier formatting rules.
-So rather than manually edit the exported files, they can be ignored for Prettier formatting (but still be checked for ESLint standards).
+You can ignore files that you do not want to fix, or cannot fix, for Prettier formatting, by adding the file paths to a .prettierignore file.
+An example where this is needed is the Config and Views files exported from the UI, as these do not follow Prettier's formatting rules.
+So rather than manually editing the exported files, you can ignore them for Prettier processing (but still check them with ESLint).

 config/*/views.*.yml